ixahmedxi/next-boilerpack/README.md

 ## Contributions

-Contributions are always welcome, if you have a suggestion create an issue and let's discuss it.
-If you have a fix for a bug submit a PR but make sure that all tests pass before doing so.
+Contributions are always welcome, please read the CONTRIBUTING.md file before making any changes or submitting a PR.

 ## License